 - A psychiatric or psychological evaluation may be required to determine the patient’s ability to adjust to changes after the operation.

-- Consultation from specialists, such as cardiologist, pulmonologist or endocrinologist may be needed depending on your own specific medical condition.
+- Consultation from specialists, such as a cardiologist, pulmonologist, or endocrinologist may be needed depending on your own specific medical condition.

-- Continued participation in Obesity Support Group is encouraged
+- Continued participation in an Obesity Support Group is encouraged

 - A written consent for surgery will be needed after the surgeon reviews the potential risks and benefits of the operation.